Sunday, May 19, 2024

 Folktales Throughout History

-Where did folktales originate?
+Where and when did folktales originate?
 That question's unanswerable because the stories likely predate literacy and printing.
 And contemporary folklorists prioritize function over origin.
-Nonetheless, scholars have unearthed old written versions of popular tales, possibly the first recorded variants of certain stories or story cycles.
-Each tale corresponds well to traditional tale types
+Nonetheless, scholars have unearthed old written versions of popular tales, possibly the first recorded variants of certain stories or tale types

 1290s - 1210s B.C.E., The Doomed Prince (ATU 934 Tales of the Predestined Death)